certat/intelmq-docker/README.md

 **ATTENTION** This docker image is not docker compliant. **THIS** is just for beta usage & information gathering.
 Do not run this software in production, it might break.

+# Information
+This repository is currently maintained by Sebastian Waldbauer (@waldbauer-certat).

 If you do have any questions / feedback / questions, please open an issue :)

 ## Fastest way to run & deploy